scholarslab/CodeLab/Week07/lesson.md

 This produces the same kind of CSV file.

-We can even go one more step and write a function (or a method) to automatically pack and unpack our Dog class into a CSV format.
-Maybe that will be this week's homework.

 To read CSV files, we can use analogous Reader and DictReader objects in the csv module:

 ```python